theapplegates/sequoia1/README.md

   - You need at least `rustc` version 1.79.
 The version of Rust included in Debian 13 (trixie) is fine.
 You can use [rustup] if your distribution only includes an older Rust version.
-  - You need at least Nettle 3.9.1.
+  - You need at least OpenSSL 3.9.1.
 Debian 13 (trixie) and up is fine.
   - `libssl-dev` is only required by the `sequoia-net` crate and crates depending on it (`sq`).